Publishing Your Private Memoir or Family History Book

-Understanding what kind of book you are writing can help you grasp what support you will need from a publisher, and how much you want to do on your own.
+Understanding what kind of book you are writing can help you grasp what support you will need from a publisher and how much you want to do on your own.

 A family history book with a lot of documents can be very time consuming and may warrant paying a little extra to have professional help to put it all together.
-A memoir, on the other hand, may be something that you can tackle mostly on your own.
+A memoir, on the other hand, might be something that you can tackle mostly on your own.

 Publisher vs. Self-Publishing vs. Independent Publisher

-To get your book published by a traditional publisher involves querying publishers, or more likely, agents who will try to get your book picked up by a publisher.
+Getting your book published by a traditional publisher involves querying publishers, or more likely, agents who will try to get your book picked up by a publisher.
 This leads to a long period of waiting and rejections.
 But books do get picked up by publishers, so it can be worth the wait if you’re looking to sell your book rather than creating a keepsake for family.

 When a publisher purchases the rights to your book, you will get an advance and a percentage of all sales.
 The publisher takes over the publishing, marketing, distribution, and pricing.